-The conclusion of this work is that the WeDoWo module can perform astronomical polarimetric observations.
+This work concludes that the WeDoWo module can perform astronomical polarimetric observations.
 The one-shot technique was satisfactorily implemented, producing the observatory's first polarimetric results.
-Frosty Leo's observations and results had the main objective of showing the capabilities of the WeDoWo module to retrieve the polarization fraction and angle values in extended sources with size ≤ 1 arcmin, which encourages us to continue the extended source investigations at the full BVRI bands for this kind of astronomical objects.
+Frosty Leo's observations and results had the main objective of showing the capabilities of the WeDoWo module to retrieve the polarization fraction and angle values in extended sources with size ≤ 1 arcmin, which encourages us to continue the extended source investigations at the full BVRI bands of this kind of astronomical objects.